Your first six weeks

 - Plan - success at uni is all about being organised and keeping on top of things but it doesn't come naturally to everyone.
 StudyWISE is a great online resource designed to help you manage your studies.

 - Check out if Peer Assisted Learning (PAL) or Peer Assisted Study Sessions (PASS) are available for your units.

 - Consider opportunities available during your degree - learning's important but it's also about the experiences you get at Macquarie.

 - Explore the campus - have you visited the Sport and Aquatic Centre, the Museums and the Learning Circle.

 Its normal to start feeling the pressure this week - assessments are due, readings are getting longer and you could be thinking about your options.

 - Remember, the census date is 21 March so you still have time to decide on whether you'd like to withdraw - contact Campus Wellbeing for advice and support or speak to an academic adviser in your faculty.

 - Learning Skills and the Numeracy Centre have great online resources and free drop-in services, where you can ask questions about your assignments.

 - The Library has fantastic information about researching your assignment, referencing and a range of facilities to make your studies easier.
 Remember, you can always stop in and speak to a Learning Adviser at the Info Desk from 12pm-2pm, Monday to Friday.

 - Don't forget to connect with your Macquarie University Mentor as they are there to help and can point you in the right direction if you're not sure where to go.
-You can drop in and see us at the Info Desk in the Library, 2pm-5pm, Monday to Friday.
+You can drop in and see us at Mentor Zone on Level 3 MAZE, 18 Wally's Walk from Monday to Friday, 12pm tp 3pm.